ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 * received the semantically valid next block (via `CommitBlock`), and
 * committed the previous block.

-There are two different difficulty contextual validation checks:
+Contextual difficulty validation consists of the following check:
-* the difficulty threshold in the block matches the adjusted difficulty from previous blocks, and
+* the difficulty threshold in the block matches the adjusted difficulty from previous blocks.
-* the block passes the difficulty filter.

-These checks are implemented as follows:
+This check is implemented as follows:

 ### Difficulty adjustment
 [difficulty-adjustment]: #difficulty-adjustment